whyvez/auth0-angular/docs/widget.md

     });
     ```

   > Note: Angular's [default routing library](https://docs.angularjs.org/api/ngRoute/service/$route) is used in this example but [ui-router](https://github.com/angular-ui/ui-router) can be used too.
+Check [auth0-angular ui-router example](https://github.com/auth0/auth0-angular/tree/master/examples/ui-router).

 3. Inject and initiate the `auth` service in the app main config block with your `domain`, `clientID` and `callbackURL` (get them from [Auth0](https://app.auth0.com/#/) dashboard in [Application Settings](https://app.auth0.com/#/applications)).
     ```js